-Subparagraphs 4, 7, and 10 of RC-4/DG-4.
+14 Subparagraphs 4, 7, and 10 of RC-4/DG-4.

-functionalities requested by States Parties, with a view to streamlining the declaration process and improving the quality and quantity of data collected.
+existing business processes will be promoted.
+Additional enhancements will be implemented in the new electronic declaration tool, the electronic declaration information system (EDIS), providing a new set of functionalities requested by States Parties, with a view to streamlining the declaration process and improving the quality and quantity of data collected.

-The programme's management of its specialised knowledge resources (both human and technological) will be further enhanced.
-Work will continue on the establishment of verification knowledge-management capacity, in which efforts will focus on mechanisms to manage tacit knowledge.
+The programme's management of its specialised knowledge resources (both human and technological) will be further enhanced.15 Work will continue on the establishment of verification knowledge-management capacity, in which efforts will focus on mechanisms to manage tacit knowledge.
 The implementation of the verification knowledge-management programme will be closely coordinated to ensure consistency with the Secretariat's overall knowledge-management strategy.